Prohibition Signs Have Been Installed

 In the centre of Prague, the Technical Administration of Communications began to place signs prohibiting, at a certain time, cyclists in selected pedestrian zones.
 Signs appeared gradually, and the installation will last until the end of the month.

-The limitations on the bikes, passed by the Prague 1 administration, will be valid between 10:00 and 17:00, in particular around the lower part of Wenceslas Square, the Square of Republic and the Old Town Square.
+The limitations on the bikes, passed by the Prague 1 administration, will be valid between 10:00 and 17:00, particularly around the lower part of Wenceslas Square, the Square of Republic and the Old Town Square.

 “The signs are placed gradually in relation to the traffic situation.
 Additional information on restrictions are added to the existing signs, besides it is necessary to modify the surrounding signs, such as the definition of cycling routes, one-way routes, horizontal road signs and such,” said Barbora Lišková, spokesman for Technical Administration of Communications (TSK).

-According to Lišková, the changes are related to almost a hundred places and many of them have to be done during night hours, when there isn´t such high pedestrian and car traffic.
-Almost all of the work consists in modification of existing signs and the new ones are placed only in areas where signs have not yet been placed, or have been damaged.
+According to Lišková, the changes are related to almost a hundred places, and many of them have to be done during night hours when there isn´t such high pedestrian and car traffic.
+Almost all of the work consists of modifying existing signs, and the new ones are placed only in areas where signs have not yet been placed or have been damaged.

 According to the spokesperson, they are now working on major routes such as Jungmannova Street, Na Příkopě or Old Town Square.
 “Then the yellow guiding signs for the cyclist trails will be added,” said Lišková.